Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index

+At the level of the PD condition, the geometry of OF passivization can be alternatively understood from the M{\"o}bius transformation $H_\sigma=G/(1-\sigma G)$.
+The right-half plane in the $H_\sigma$-plane is mapped back to the disk/exterior/half-plane region in the $G$-plane.
+Full OF passivity still requires the pole-location and residue conditions in Def.~\ref{def: passivity}; these are addressed by the sufficient geometric certificate below.
+Similarly, IF passivization can be visualized since it also implies the affine transformation $H=G-\sigma$.

-Moreover, this perspective suggests the proposed visualization also holds for discrete systems derived from the bilinear method.
+\begin{remark} This M{\"o}bius perspective suggests the proposed method also holds for discrete systems derived from the bilinear method.
 Consider Tustin's mapping $z=(1+sT/2)/(1-sT/2)$, which is also a M{\"o}bius transformation.
-Therefore, the circle-preservation property guarantees that the shape of the PD region will be preserved as a disk in the $z$-domain. \end{remark}
+Thus, the circle-preservation property guarantees that the PD region will be preserved as a disk in the $z$-domain. \end{remark}

 Similarly to MIMO systems, we can also derive the PD bandwidth contraction property for SISO systems.
-Due to the sufficiency of Theorem \ref{theo: SISO}, the result is even stronger as shown below:
+Due to the necessity and sufficiency of Thm.~\ref{theo: SISO}, the result is stronger as shown below: